twbs/bootstrap/docs/components/forms.md

 - We declare a `height` on the `<input>` for proper spacing for surrounding content.

 In other words, it's an entirely custom element, all generated via CSS.

-**Heads up!** The custom file input is currently unable to update the *Choose file...* text with the filename.
-Without JavaScript, this might not be possible to change, but I'm open to ideas.